Our Top 5 Recommendations

 Even though removing a toilet from the floor after using Xtreme Bond’s product might be difficult, such a seal will reduce the rocking movements by making the toilet sit stably on the floor.

-When it comes to quantities, this adhesive comes as a set of three 29-ounce cartridges, which total to 87 ounces.
-Though a bit expensive, this quantity is more than enough to finish off on a couple of toilets and still have a lot more left for sealing other joints.
+When it comes to quantities, this adhesive comes as a set of three 29-ounce cartridges, which total 87 ounces.
+Though a bit expensive, this quantity is more than enough to finish off on a couple of toilets, and still have a lot more left for sealing other joints.

 When properly stored, it has a shelf life of about 1 year, which gives you enough time to use the remaining product before it becomes useless.

 - Forms a bond that is 3 times stronger.

 - Suitable for both indoor and outdoor applications.

 - Comes as a set of three 29-ounce cartridges.